pvwnthem/typescript-arg-parser/README.md

 action: function
 this is the function that will be called when the option is activated

+#### Type !!!IMPORTANT!!!
+type    (optional): string
+if you want the flag to take in data typed after it (EX: --host {data} ) you should specify the type as "nf" stating that this option will take in data

+args: string
+if you want the flag to take in data, you should specify what data it takes in here and the type of the data (will be displayed in the help command)
+EX: "host: number"

 ```javascript
     {
     // name of the option